tum-ens/pylovo/docs/source/gui/usage/network_editor.rst

 Adding external grids
 ---------------------
-| Adding external grids works much in the same way as adding busses, with the difference that external grids need to be placed on an already existing bus.
+| Adding external grids works much in the same way as adding buses, with the difference that external grids need to be placed on an already existing bus.
   Once the user has entered draw mode, they can create a new grid by double clicking on a bus on the map.
 | Similarly to the trafo, we only allow one external grid at a time.
 While an ext_grid exists, the Add button will be disabled.

 Adding secondary features
 =========================
-| Only busses have secondary features.
+| Only buses have secondary features.
 | While all of them can be added by clicking the corresponding button in the bus editor window, only loads are relevant for the actual usage of the tool
   as of right now.
 | We determine whether a bus will be interpreted as a node to which we can attach processes in the urbs setup step, by the fact that they have at least